Chapter 4 : Too late to say sorry

 The whole room was filled with a stunned silence, interrupted only by Freya’s own sobs; she had now buried her head in her hands.
-Ted and Diane had frozen, Ted’s hands tightening on the back of the chair his daughter was sat in as he processed the information.
-Louis could hear his mother’s mutterings in French of astonishment as he heard his father walk closer to his chair, sensing him near him but too scared to open his eyes and see them hating him.
+Ted and Diane had frozen, Ted’s hands tightening on the back of the chair, his daughter was sitting in as he processed the information.
+Louis could hear his mother’s mutterings in French of astonishment as he heard his father walk closer to his chair, sensing him near him, but too scared to open his eyes and see them hating him.

 “How far along is she?”
 Louis heard his mother stutter from above him, he winced from the crushed tone in Fleur’s voice.

 “Louis has informed me that he is guessing around three to four months,” Flitwick told them; Louis had divulged everything to the Headmaster in the time that they were waiting for Freya and their parents to arrive.

 “Guessing?”
 Diane asked, her voice sounded like she was close to the verge of tears herself.
 “What do you mean you’re guessing?
 You’ve taken tests, right?”